Opportunities For Law Students

 Employment Opportunities for: Attorneys | Support Staff | Law Students | Non-law Students

 The United States Attorney's Office for the Northern District of Iowa provides employment opportunities to law students on summer recess and during the fall and spring semesters.
 This is known as an "intern" appointment and duty is on a volunteer (non-paid) basis.
+Course redit may be available.
 Internships may be available in the following legal areas: immigration; narcotics; social security; Americans with Disabilities Act; and general criminal matters.
 Assignments include, but are not limited to, assisting attorneys with legal research; writing pleadings; trial preparation; and drafting responsive motions, dispositive motions, memoranda of law, and appellate briefs.
 The law student volunteers will become familiar with the Federal Rules of Civil and Criminal Procedure, the Federal Rules of Evidence, the local rules of practice for the United States District Court, and the local and Federal Rules of Appellate Procedure.
 In addition, they may attend depositions, meetings with investigative agents, and accompany the attorneys to observe court proceedings in cases on which they have worked or in cases of general interest in the office.
 Law students who qualify to practice under the district court’s student practice rules may also be assigned to handle motion hearings.
 Our goal is to introduce law students to the federal legal system and to help them develop their practical legal skills.